The Haileybury Program

 There is an emphasis on how teaching relates to the child, with the explicit instruction approach to Literacy and Numeracy in the Junior School, supplemented with a thinking and problem solving pedagogy; a specific approach to learning needs in the Middle School, emphasising deeper understanding and higher level learning outcomes; and unique programs for the Pre-Senior and Senior School.
 These are all directed at creating the resilient, independent learner.

+Technology is increasingly becoming a key enabler and driver of education.
 Information and Communications Technology skills are developed progressively from the Early Learning Centre to Year 10.

 Computer access is via multiple laboratories at all teaching sites, computers in the classrooms and mini-labs, as well as by home computers connected to the School's Intranet through go2.